HACK3R-CRYPTO/property-tycoon-mantle/README.md

 ## Your First Property

 Step one: Connect your wallet.
 Use MetaMask or WalletConnect.
-Switch to Mantle Testnet.
+Switch to Mantle Sepolia Testnet.
 Get test tokens from faucet.

 Step two: Buy TYCOON tokens.
 One-time purchase to get started.
 Send MNT to swap contract.
 One MNT buys 100 TYCOON tokens.
 Buy enough for your first property.
 Buy more later if you want to expand.
 No recurring payments.
 No subscriptions.